arielbob/csci2020-final-project/README.md

 If playing against yourself, you can simply enter in "localhost" for the server address.

 3. Press "Join Server" then wait for the host to start the game

+**Controls:**

+- Control the falling block with the arrow keys

+- Press the down arrow key to make the block fall faster

+- Press SPACE or X to rotate the block clockwise

+- Press Z to rotate the block counterclockwise

+- Fill out rows to clear them out